Ibstock plc (IBST) Ordinary 1p

 Our view

-That’s not a good combination for Ibstock.
-Brickmakers typically have high fixed costs as the kilns used to make the bricks require a lot of energy to heat up.
+That’s not a good combination.
+Brickmakers like Ibstock typically have high fixed costs as the kilns used to make the bricks require a lot of energy to heat up.
 If enough revenue isn’t coming in the door, there’s little wiggle room to cover the high fixed costs

-Efforts are being made to pull back production, carefully matching supply with demand to avoid a build-up of inventory, which would put more downward pressure on prices.
-Cost cuts are also continuing at pace.
-So far this has been enough to keep margins broadly flat.
+Cost cuts are continuing and so far this has been enough to keep margins broadly flat.
 But cost cuts can only go so far, so the squeeze on margins will remain an issue to grapple with moving forward.

-To help keep hold of cash, the interim dividend has been reduce.
+To help keep hold of cash, the interim dividend was trimmed.
 That’s a prudent move in our view and should provide more of a cushion to combat any further bumps in the road.
-With major expansion projects now close to completion, there should be lower demand for the group’s cash resources.
-However, it does mean the 2.9% forward dividend yield could well end up lower than forecast.
+With major expansion projects now close to completion, there should be lower demand for the group’s cash resources moving forward.

 Environmental, social and governance (ESG) risk